uday-rana/uday-rana/README.md

 # Hi there 👋

 I'm a programming student enrolled at Seneca College.
-I'm currently learning web development and object-oriented programming.
+I'm currently learning web development, object-oriented programming, and database management.

 ### Familiar with:
 - HTML/CSS/Javascript